 I don’t think there is anything better in this world than marveling at the incredible colors that transform the sky into a masterpiece painting.

-Have you ever been on this fantastic island?
+Have you ever been to this fantastic island?
 If yes, what are your favorite spots and which are the top things to do in Koh Lanta based on your experience?

 Here are a couple of good guides that can help you find more information regarding Koh Lanta: